andrew-irods/How-To/Eclipse-attach-to-iRODS-remote.md

 (click Finish)
 ~~~

-The dialog box for "Create, Manage, and run configurations" opens, and in the left pane, IPUT_remote_debug should be highlighted.
+The dialog box for **Create, manage, and run configurations** opens, and in the left pane, IPUT_remote_debug should be highlighted.

 In the right pane, in the "Arguments" tab, enter: **/tmp/testfile1**